 If you’ve already found the Hide reordering checkbox useful during deployments, we’d love to hear from you.
 And please get in touch if there are other metadata types as well as Layouts that often show up as changed when it’s just a case of reordered XML.
 We’re constantly gathering your feedback so we can make Gearset even better every day.
 Together, we’ll keep nudging up that deployment success rate for Gearset users!
 It’s currently at 92%, compared to an average of about 50% for teams using change sets.
 We know that every improvement to your workflow gets us all closer to the goal of deploying successfully first time, every time.

 Running a comparison in Gearset is always a delight for devs and admins.
-It's like switching on a light!
+It’s like switching on a light!
 Suddenly, you can see the state of your orgs and exactly what effect your deployment is going to have - no more working in the dark!
-If you want to check how in-sync your environments are, or see how Gearset's 'compare and deploy' workflow boosts deployment success, begin our free 30-day trial and see for yourself!
+If you want to check how in-sync your environments are, or see how Gearset’s ‘compare and deploy’ workflow boosts deployment success, sign up to our free 30-day trial and see for yourself!